ypark9/yopa.page/content/blog/2026-08-09-mcp-goes-stateless.en.md

   - architecture
 ---

-The [2026-07-28 MCP release candidate](https://blog.modelcontextprotocol.io/posts/2026-07-28-release-candidate/) is the biggest change to the protocol since it launched.
+The [final 2026-07-28 MCP specification](https://blog.modelcontextprotocol.io/posts/2026-07-28/) is the biggest change to the protocol since it launched.
 The headline: MCP is now stateless at the protocol layer.
-A remote server that used to need sticky sessions, a shared session store, and a gateway that reads the request body can now sit behind a plain round-robin load balancer.
+A remote server that used to need sticky sessions, a shared session store, and a gateway that reads the request body can now sit behind a plain round-robin load balancer when its application state is also externalized or explicitly carried.

 Before I get to the transport change, let me clear up the part everyone asks about first: what exactly is a host, a client, and a server?